onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 Why is she excited?
 Because she's going to have a baby.

-tape script 1.5 one point five questions to Serkan
+### cd1-05 tapescript 1.5 one point five questions to Serkan

 Hi Serkan.
 Nice to meet you.
 Can I ask you one or two questions?
 Yes, of course.
 First of all, where do you come from?
-I'm from Istanbul in Turkey. /ˌɪstænˈbuːl/ n. 伊斯坦布尔（土耳其城市） And why are you here in England?
+I'm from Istanbul in Turkey. /ˌɪstænˈbuːl/ n. 伊斯坦布尔（土耳其城市） /ˈtɜːrki/ n. 土耳其（横跨欧亚两洲的国家） And why are you here in England?
 Well, I'm here mainly because I want to improve my English.
 How much English did you know before you came?
 Not a lot.
 I studied English at school, but I didn't learn much.
 Now I'm studying in a language school here.
 Which school?
-The Shakespeare school of English.
-A good name!
+The Shakespeare school of English.  /ˈʃeɪkspɪr/ n. 莎士比亚（1564-1616，英国诗人、剧作家） A good name!
 Your English is very good now.
 Who's your teacher?
 Thank you very much.
 My teachers called David.
 He's great.
-What did you do back in Turkey?
+What did you do **back** in Turkey? 你在土耳其做什么?
 Well, actually, I was a teacher, a history teacher.
 I taught children from 14 to 18.
 How many children were in your classes?
-Sometimes as many as 40.
+Sometimes as many as 40. 有时多达40个。
 Goodness!
 That's a lot.
 How often do you go back home?
-Usually I go every two months, but this month my brother is coming here.
+Usually I go **every two months**, but this month my brother **is coming** here.
 I'm very excited.
-I'm going to show him round.
+I'm going to show him round. 我要带他四处看看。
 Well, I hope your brother has a great visit.

-tape script 1.6 whose or whose
+### cd1-06 tapescript 1.6 Whose or Who's sound the same.

+Whose ... asks about possession.
+Who's = who is
 1 Whose phone is ringing?
 It's mine.
 2 Who's calling?
 It's my brother.

-tape script 1.7
+### cd1-07 tapescript 1.7 Listen to the sentences.

-1 whose phone is ringing? it's mine.
+1 Whose phone is ringing?
+It's mine.
-2 who's calling?
+2 Who's calling?
 It's my brother.
-3 Who's on the phone
+3 Who's on the phone?
-4 I'm going to the pub.
-Who's coming?
+4 I'm going to the pub. **Who's coming?**
 5 Whose coat is this?
 It's not mine.
 6 Whose are all these CDs?
 7 Who's going to Tina's Wedding?
 8 Do you know whose glasses they are?

-tape script 1.8 one point eight questions about you
+### cd1-08 tapescript 1.8 one point eight questions about you

 1 What (do) you like doing in your free time?
 2 Do you like listening (to) music?
 3 What kind (of) music do you like?